Minimising impact

 - conducted layer by layer to assess the surrounding material until the bottom layer is identified.

-Foundations or evidence of buildings are recorded and assessed by heritage specialists.
+Foundations or evidence of buildings were recorded and assessed by heritage specialists.

 Artefacts or heritage items identified during investigation works were labelled and documented in an excavation report by archaeologists.
-This ensures that any cultural materials unearthed are recorded and reported.
+This ensured that any cultural materials unearthed were recorded and reported.

-The project team has sought to protect and conserve found items.
-This includes:
+The project team sought to protect, and conserve found items by:

 - incorporating materials into public art or heritage displays around the light rail route